neiljohari/claw/README.md

 Welcome to Claw, a CLI for UofM teaching staff to help students more effectively.

-Claw downloads a student's latest [Autograder](https://autograder.io) submission locally and then prompts the instructor to run all AG tests locally along with the option to sync to CAEN.
+Claw downloads a student's latest [Autograder](https://autograder.io) submission locally and then prompts the instructor to sync the students files to CAEN.

 ## Installation